lunchbag/hugo-blog/content/posts/how-i-m-saving-1200-a-year-by-using-easy-home-grown-solutions.md

 Eventually, I grew frustrated enough with the deliverability issues that I upgraded from Mailgun to GSuite.

-In short, having every form of communication from my users arrive in my work inbox has simplified my work flow.
-Furthermore, I use tags and the snooze feature religiously, and if you have a good system, this can also improve your workflow.
-Personally, my work email is essentially an inbox so I like to keep it clean and as close to empty as possible!
+In short, having every form of communication from my users arrive in my work inbox has simplified my work flow and hasn't felt overwhelming yet.
+Furthermore, I use filters, tags and the snooze feature religiously, so if you have a good system, this can also improve your workflow.
+My work email is essentially an inbox so I like to keep it clean and as close to empty as possible!

 ### Final Cost and Savings